bsmg/beat-saber-community-wiki/modding/example-mod.md

 We will write little code inside of `Plugin.cs`.
 We will create a MonoBehavior script which will handle the heavy lifting for us.
 In fact, we will only be writing three more lines of code before we move on to another file.

 Let's add to the `SceneManagerOnActiveSceneChanged()` event that has been generated for us.
 This will be called when the scene has been changed, so we can easily create a GameObject here.

+> Due to later patches of Beat Saber changing scene loading, `env` is no longer needed.
+You can instead replace the conditional inside the if statement to `arg1.name == "GameCore"`.

 ![Plugin Scenechanged](/uploads/modding-example/plugin-scenechanged.png "Plugin Scenechanged")